-2. The distribution of marks in relation to the different categories of questions may be done with greater proportion of marks being given to the quality of judicial work.
+1. The distribution of marks in relation to the different categories of questions in the ACR proforma may be reviewed.
+Currently a disproportionately low number of marks are allotted for testing the qualitative aspects of judicial decisions and a high proportion of marks have been allotted for the quantitative assessment of judicial work.

-ii.
 Assessment Technique